Family & Children's Law Center

-Substantive courses include Domestic Relations, Current Issues in Family Law, Children in the Legal System, Juvenile Legal Issues Seminar, Adoption Legal Clinic, Child Advocacy in Youth Court Clinic, Child Advocacy in Chancery Court Clinic, Wills and Estates, Trusts, Civil Law of Successions and Donations, Elder Law, Law and Medicine, and Education Law.
+Substantive courses include Domestic Relations, Civil Law of Family and Persons, Current Issues in Family Law, Children in the Legal System, Juvenile Legal Issues Seminar, Wills and Estates, Trusts, Estate and Gift Taxation, Civil Law of Successions and Donations, Elder Law, Gender and the Law, Immigration Law, and Education Law.

 - The Adoption Legal Clinic